 A puppy’s coat is not as hard to maintain as an adult coat.

-However, your dog makes the transition to an adult coat, they’ll definitely need regular brushing.
+However, when your dog makes the transition to an adult coat, they’ll definitely need regular brushing.

 As well as a visit to the groomer once every six weeks or so for a haircut.

 It is a good idea to stock up on grooming tools before you bring your chocolate Labradoodle home.